 Sr. No. Elements Weightage Details 1.
 Midterm Assessment 35% Written Assessment at the mid-point of the semester.
 2. Formative Assessment 25% Continuous assessment includes: Classroom participation, assignments, presentations, viva voce, attitude and behavior, hands-on-activities, short tests, projects, practical, reflections, readings, quizzes etc. 3.
-Final Assessment 40% Written Examination at the end of the semester.
-It is mostly in the form of a test, but owing to the nature of the course the teacher may assess their students based on term paper, research proposal development, field work and report writing etc.
+Final Assessment 40% Written Examination at the end of the semester is mostly in the form of a test, but owing to nature of the course the teacher may assess the students based on term paper, research propodevelopment, field work and report writing etc.